 There can be various reasons for hair fall.
 These include weight loss, abysmal iron levels, irregular diet, stress and thyroid and hormonal imbalances, according to experts.
 A well-functioning body system is needed to control hair fall.
 In other words, the very root cause of hair loss needs to be tackled first - we need to cleanse our system from within to balance the doshas.
 And this is where Ayurvedic rituals can be of great help.

 Excessive shedding of dead skin from the scalp is known as Dandruff.
 Skin cells die and flake off, so a small amount of flaking is normal.
 Usually, the scalp skin dies and flakes off during a month, while in those suffering from Dandruff, this happens every 2-7 days.
 Apart from being a physical condition, dandruff is also associated with social and self-esteem problems in many individuals.
 With proper care and Dandruff treatment, you can get relief from the problem.

 Ayurveda places the matter of dandruff within the category of Shudra Roga, which appears due to an imbalance of all three doshas (Ayurvedic humor).
 The primary doshas involved are Pitta and Vata.
-Pitta is an Ayurvedic humor which symbolizes heat or fire and Vata is dry and rough in nature.
-In an aggravated state, both doshas cause production of specific impurities, called ama, which are dry and heating in nature.
-These impurities accumulate in the deep tissues of scalp and contaminate them.
-Contamination of the deep tissues and aggravated Vata-Pitta Dosha cause itching and patches on scalp.
+Pitta is an Ayurvedic humor that symbolizes heat or fire and Vata is dry and rough in nature.
+In an aggravated state, both doshas cause production of specific impurities called ama, which is dry and heating in nature.
+These impurities accumulate in the deep tissues of the scalp and contaminate them.
+Contamination of the deep tissues and aggravated Vata-Pitta Dosha cause itching and patches on the scalp.
 Due to these factors, the scalp sheds larger than traditional amounts of dead epidermal cells, those results in the matter of dandruff.